-Of their referents, which are Epicurus, the Stoics, Spinoza and Montaigne, and Lévi-Strauss, Marcel Conche and Clément Rosset, he brings about that the path to happiness is in the will and our own action.
+Of their referents, which are Epicurus, the Stoics, Spinoza and Montaigne, Lévi-Strauss, Marcel Conche and Clément Rosset, he writes about that the path to happiness is in the will and our own action.
 He has embodied his ideas both in numerous articles in magazines and newspapers and in so bright and close books like ‘Happiness, desperately’, ‘Little Treaty of Great Virtues’, ‘Philosophical Dictionary’, ‘The Most Beautiful Reflections on Life’, ‘Introduction to Philosophy’, ‘Joy of Living’, ‘Impromptus: Between Passion and Reflection’, ‘The Love of Solitude’ or “Neither Sex Nor Death’, among others.

-Comte-Sponville explains that what we live by is philosophizing, the more we know and are aware of what surrounds us (knowing, thinking and acceptance that our reality is what we have here and now) we better live, to be happy is loving the small moments of life.
+Comte Sponville explains that what we live by is philosophizing, the more we know and are aware of what surrounds us (knowing, thinking and acceptance that our reality is what we have here and now) we better live, to be happy is loving the small moments of life.
 Therefore, it is worth learning to think.
 He contributes to emotional education with simple diffusion (and just as deep) of key philosophical universal themes: love, death, morality, freedom…

 Some excerpts from his writings include:

 There are three types of desire.
 The first is hope; the second, will and the third, love.
 What is the difference between hope and desire?
 Well, hope is a desire whose satisfaction does not depend on me, while will does.
 Happiness is achieved through the will of action.
 Instead, hope confines us to fear, there can be no hope without fear, no fear without hope.